Organic Blue Oyster Mushroom Grain spawn

 🌱 Growing conditions

-harvest Pick the clusters by hand, gently twisting them, before the edges of the caps turn brown and curl up.
-Remove any debris and maintain humidity until the next flush.
+harvest Harvest the clusters by hand, gently twisting them, before the edges of the caps turn brown and curl up.
+Remove any remaining stems and maintain humidity to promote the next flush.

 🛠️ Recommended growing media